 Trend #1 • Data is at the forefront

 The much-hyped Data Science was just a part of the trend that was omnipresent at the event.
 Its name was data.
-Healthcare businesses expressed active interest in integrated solutions that gather, process, interconnect, store, and analyze data for any particular purposes.
-For example, it could be work with confidential patient information or prediction of viral diseases for timely creation of medicines for prevention and treatment.
+Healthcare businesses expressed an active interest in integrated solutions that gather, process, interconnect, store, and analyze data for any particular purposes.
+For example, it could be work with confidential patient information or prediction of viral diseases for the timely creation of medicines for prevention and treatment.

 Trend #2 • Healthcare businesses prefer dated yet proven systems